-U.S. President Donald Trump and former Alabama Gov. George Wallace both used the phrase, "When the looting starts, the shooting starts."
+U.S. President Donald Trump did use the phrase, "When the looting starts, the shooting starts," in a tweet posted in May 2020.

 Around midnight on May 28, 2020, as protests in Minneapolis against police violence and racial discrimination spun out of control, U.S. President Donald Trump posted a pair of tweets on Twitter.
 The first insulted the city’s mayor, Jacob Frey, as “very weak” and stated that Trump was considering sending the National Guard to the area.
 The second tweet labeled the protesters “thugs” and threatened that “when the looting starts, the shooting starts.”